 The course is targeted at Cyber Security PhD students.
 However, we will also admit a few Cyber Security MSc students who have a strong interest in pursuing an academic career, conducting research, and publishing papers.

 Courses like this are intended to develop towards the flagship courses of the academic side of the university's program and invite brighter minds to come to Estonia.
 Furthermore, by allowing MSc students to participate in this course, we encourage them to understand the more academic perspective early on and then join our PhD program and thereby strengthening Estonia's Cyber Security research.

 It is expected from the students that they will actively "drive" the course, set their own milestones and be responsible for their progress.
 Throughout the course the students will be constantly mentored on a one-to-one basis.
 Furthermore, the students can get help from mentors participating in this collaboration, which currently includes academics working at Adelaide University, Tallinn University of Technology, and Hochschule Ravensburg-Weingarten.

 Format of the course

-We will start the collaborative research with a two-week face-to-face meeting in January 2018 in Adelaide, Australia (hosted by University of Adelaide).
+We will start the collaborative research with a two-week face-to-face meeting in January 2019 in Adelaide, Australia (hosted by University of Adelaide).
 During that time small international teams of students, with common research interests, will form.
 The purpose of those small groups is to have someone to actively discuss the research problem with — besides the mentors.
-After the workshop the participating students return home, but continue to work together on their chosen research topics using Skype, e-mail, etc. In July 2018 the students meet again face-to-face, this time in Estonia.
+After the workshop the participating students return home, but continue to work together on their chosen research topics using Skype, e-mail, etc. In June/July 2019 the students meet again face-to-face, this time in Estonia.
 At the end of the year, it's expected that the research efforts have led to an academic paper draft.